 When working for yourself, it’s more than likely that your home is your principal workplace.
 Therefore, you may be eligible to claim a deduction for home office expenses which are split into two main categories:

-Firstly there are home office occupancy expenses which include the following costs:
+Home office occupancy expenses include the following costs:

 - Interest proportion of your mortgage